naveentk1/naveentk1/README.md

 ###About me:

-- wandering the lands of cuda kernels
+- wandering the lands of Programmable Gate Arrays

-###Interests:

-- kernel Development

-- Compilers

-- Unix enjoyer

-- CUDA

 In the procces of fixing the mistakes i made in the last couple years and fixing my life